Will your baby develop an allergy?

 So is there anything you can do in pregnancy to prevent your unborn baby from developing an allergy?
 The answer is, quite simply, no. The best advice experts can give is for expectant mums to eat a healthy, balanced diet and look after their general health.

 This genetic link is known as atopy and, by considering any existing allergies in your family, you can establish a level of risk for your baby.
 For example, the chances of atopy are increased if one parent or sibling has an allergy – further still if both parents have an allergy.
 And if both parents have the same type of condition, the risk increases again.
 However, even if your child is atopic, there’s nothing to say that they’ll develop the same allergies as you and your partner.
+Instead they’ll more than likely inherit the tendency towards being allergic rather than developing a specific type of allergy.

 So, just because you have an allergy, it doesn’t necessarily mean your child will too.
 And likewise, if there’s no history of allergy in your family, there’s still a 1 in 10 chance that your child could develop one.